Use the Distance tool to calculate the ellipsoidal direct point-to-point, point-to-edge, or the drive distance between two sets of spatial objects.

 To optimize the processing speed, connect to the larger spatial object in Destination.

-- Output Distance When checked, the calculated distance will be outputted in an appended data field.
+- Output Distance When checked, the calculated distance is output in an appended data field.

 - Create the Nearest Interior Point Inside of the Polygon.
-Checking this box will add a spatial point object to the data stream.
+Check this box to add a spatial point object to the data stream.
 It is the distance between the specified Source and this newly created Point that is returned.

 - Return a distance of 0